Women's Premier League (cricket): History

 The first major women's Twenty20 competition in India was the Women's T20 Challenge.
-This started as a single-match tournament in 2018, and was expanded to a three-team, three-match competition held in 2019, 2020 and 2022..
+This started as a single-match tournament in 2018, and was expanded to a three-team, four-match competition held in 2019, 2020 and 2022.

 In February 2022, then BCCI President Sourav Ganguly announced plans to establish a women's version of the Indian Premier League (IPL), the major men's Twenty20 franchise cricket competition in India, replacing the Women's T20 Challenge.
 By August plans were more advanced and in October the BCCI announced that they were considering a five-team tournament which would take place in March 2023.
 This league was informally known as the Women's Indian Premier League; then BCCI Secretary Jay Shah clarified that the BCCI officially named it the Women's Premier League.

 On 28 January 2023, the BCCI invited bids for the league's title sponsorship rights until 2027.
 Tata Group won the bid for an undisclosed amount.
 Mumbai Indians were the inaugural winners of the tournament, beating Delhi Capitals in the final.

 Organisation

 The league's structure is based on the structure of the IPL.

-Initially there are five teams, with sides playing against each other in a double round-robin format, and the three teams finishing with the most points entering the playoff stages of the competition.
+Initially there are five teams, each playing against each other in a double round-robin format, and the three teams finishing with the most points entering the playoff stages of the competition.
 The Board plans to increase the number of matches and franchises in future seasons if the league is a success.

-The first season of the league took place from 4 March to 26 March 2023, and featured 22 matches, all held at Brabourne Stadium and DY Patil Stadium in Mumbai.
+The first season of the league took place from 4 to 26 March 2023, and featured 22 matches, all held at Brabourne Stadium and DY Patil Stadium in Mumbai.
 Tickets were made available free to women during the first season.

-The second season of the WPL took place from February 23 to March 17, 2024.
+The second season of the WPL took place from 23 February to 17 March 2024.
 The tournament maintained its structure with five teams competing in a double round-robin format, followed by playoffs.
 Matches were held at the M. Chinnaswamy Stadium in Bengaluru and the Arun Jaitley Stadium in New Delhi.
 Royal Challengers Bengaluru clinched their first title by defeating Delhi Capitals in the final.
 Ellyse Perry led the season in runs with 347, while Shreyanka Patil topped the wickets chart with 13 dismissals.

-The league's mascot, Shakti, is a tigress wearing a sky blue cricket uniform.
+The league's mascot, Shakti, is a tigress wearing a sky blue cricket jersey.

 Teams

-As of the 2025 season, the league has five teams based in cities across India.
+As of the 2026 season, the league has five teams based in cities across India.